The Open tee times moved to avoid disruption with band parade in Portrush, R&A confirms

 Third round tee times at The Open at Royal Portrush will be moved slightly to accommodate a planned band parade in the town on Saturday evening.

-R&A Chief Executive Mark Darbon has confirmed the adjustment to the schedule, which is likely to be “around 15 minutes”.
+With Scottie Scheffler leading by one shot from Matt Fitzpatrick, in an ominous sign from the world’s best player, the field will start slightly earlier, with R&A Chief Executive Mark Darbon confirming the adjustment to the schedule, which is likely to be “around 15 minutes”.

 The Portrush Sons of Ulster are holding a parade on Saturday evening and more than 60 bands are due to participate in the march, which is due to begin shortly after play finishes on Saturday, which could clash with tens of thousands of golfers travelling home.